Where can I learn about DreamPress?

 A new DreamPress installation should finish within thirty minutes or less.
 The following items may delay an installation:

-- if you are upgrading from an existing One-Click Install that has a lot of data that needs to be migrated.
+- if you are moving from an existing One-Click Install that has a lot of data that needs to be moved.

-- if you're migrating an existing site without a DreamHost plan that has a significant amount of data.
+- if you're moving an existing site without a DreamHost plan that has a significant amount of data.

 Feel free to contact support for an update any time.